Moc Morgan: Career as an angler

 Morgan grew up in an area rich in pastoral tradition, including shooting and poaching, but it was angling to which Morgan was drawn.
 As a youth he was taken under the wing by renowned local fisherman, Dai Lewis, of whom Morgan would write of in Nyng Nghysgod Dai (In Dai's Shadow).
 Lewis, whom Morgan described as "one of the giants of the fishing world", bought the young Morgan his first fishing licence and also allowed him to shadow him on his fishing trips.

 As an adult Morgan would continue his passion for fishing and despite being a teacher, Morgan would spend his lunchtimes, his trips back from school and into the night fishing in the local rivers.
 His favoured fish was sea trout, and he would spend his summers on the River Teifi as they returned to their spawning grounds.
 He also passed on his love of fishing to his son Hywel, who became World and European Casting champion.

 In the 1960s Morgan was invited onto a Welsh television programme as a guest to discuss his pastime.
 This led to him hosting a radio show on Radio Cymru called Country Life.
 He later worked on television for S4C and presented two of his own programmes Gwlad Moc (Moc's Country) and Byd Moc (Moc's World).
 In 2014 he was the subject of a three-part documentary screened on S4C.
 He was also a notable author on rural affairs and fly-fishing.
 He wrote an autobiography Byd Moc in Welsh, as well as several English volumes, including Fly Patterns for the Rivers and Lakes of Wales (1984) and Trout and Salmon Flies of Wales (1996).
 In his later life he also contributed a column to the Western Mail newspaper.

-In June 1986 the former American president Jimmy Carter and his wife Rosalyn were visiting friends in mid Wales.
+In June 1986 the former American president Jimmy Carter and his wife Rosalynn were visiting friends in mid Wales.
 Carter, a keen fly-fisher, asked for a local guide and Morgan was recommended to him.
 The two men spent the evening fishing and a few days later the two men met again to fish for rainbow trout on a local lake.
 In 1991 Morgan was awarded the OBE after organising the World Fly Fishing Championship in Wales.

 In his later life Morgan became an administrator for his pastime.
 He was three times president of the International Fly Fishing Association and head of the Fly Fishing for the Disabled.
 He saw fishing as a hobby and sport for all and was a keen advocate of women and children enjoying fly-fishing.
 Closer to home he was chairman and president of the Welsh Salmon and Sea Trout Association.
 Morgan was also a founder chairman of the Federation of Welsh Anglers.